-Abandoned on the wintry shores of southern England, Leila al Masri does not speak and has no recollection of who she is or how she got there.
+Abandoned on the wintry shores of southern England, Leila does not speak and has no recollection of who she is or how she got there.

 With insight into her culture, her rescuer, a professor of Arabic studies, falls deeply in love with the vulnerable, pregnant girl, and despite her many secrets, eventually, they marry.

 Leila’s memories come back in fragments: a privileged childhood, the violent death of her parents, recollections of her first love, and her escape.
-But she keeps her tragic past locked away until the day that past becomes a threat to all she holds dear.
+But she keeps her tragic past locked away until the day it becomes a threat to all she holds dear.

-Worldwide terrorism grows, and her husband leads the hunt for terrorists: his primary target— The Wolf, who leaves the caves of Afghanistan and Pakistan for London, seeking revenge on his arch-enemy who foiled several past plans.
+As worldwide terrorism grows, her husband leads the hunt: his primary target—The Wolf, who leaves the caves of Afghanistan and Pakistan for London, seeking revenge on his arch-enemy who foiled several past plans.

-Overlaid by tragic acts of 21st-century world terrorism, this is a tale of differing cultures and conflicting personalities - forced together, and unaware of their devastating common bond.
+Overlaid by tragic acts of 21st-century world terrorism, differing cultures and conflicting personalities clash in a battle for survival.